John Jacob Astor VI

-John Jacob Astor VI (August 14, 1912 – June 26, 1992) was an American socialite, shipping businessman, and member of the Astor family.
-He was dubbed the "Titanic Baby" for his affiliation with the RMS Titanic; Astor was born four months after his father, Colonel John Jacob Astor IV, died in the sinking of the Titanic.
+John Jacob Astor VI (August 14, 1912 – June 26, 1992) was an American socialite and shipping businessman.
+He was a member of the Astor family and dubbed the "Titanic Baby" for his affiliation with the RMS Titanic; Astor was born four months after his father, Colonel John Jacob Astor IV, died in the sinking of the Titanic.
 His pregnant mother Madeleine Astor survived the sinking.

 Astor was known for his legal battles with the estate of his elder half-brother, Vincent Astor, to inherit a larger portion of their father's $85 million fortune (approximately $ billion in dollars).
 He was also known for his many engagements and four marriages to prominent society women.

 Early life

 John Jacob Astor VI (nicknamed "Jakey") was born at 840 Fifth Avenue in New York City on August 14, 1912.
 He was the son of Colonel John Jacob Astor IV (nicknamed "Jack") and socialite Madeleine Talmage Force.
 Jakey's parents' marriage, on September 9, 1911, had sparked much controversy both because of their 29-year age difference, and because Colonel Astor had been divorced from his first wife, socialite Ava Lowle Willing, only one year earlier, on March 5, 1910.

 The newlyweds were returning home aboard the Titanic after honeymooning in Egypt and Europe.
 Madeleine was five months pregnant with Jakey when her husband put her in one of the ship's lifeboats.
 She was rescued two and a half hours after her husband went down with the ship.

 After Jack's death, Madeleine raised their son at the Astors' Newport, Rhode Island, mansion, Beechwood, as part of the Astor family.
 She married banker William Karl Dick in 1916 and boxer Enzo Fiermonte in 1933.
 With Dick, she had two more sons: William Force Dick and John Henry Dick II.
 Fiermonte taught her sons boxing.

 Astor, who had become close to Dick, strongly opposed the union with Fiermonte and repeatedly tried to convince his mother to end the relationship.
 This caused a rift between the two, though they reconciled within several months of the marriage.
 When asked if his mother was marrying Fiermonte, he responded, "Unfortunately, it's true".

 Astor graduated from St. George's School in Middletown, Rhode Island, and from Harvard University.